From drawing board to Oceanbird

 Students in the course Naval Design at KTH made a sevenmeter model of Oceanbird.
 In May 2020, the students drove the model to Viggbyholm Boat Club, north of Stockholm.
 There they performed an inclination test to get the center of gravity and also tested the motoring part and the rudders.

 During 2020, SSPA performed several tests of an Oceanbird model in their towing tank.
 Earlier, we had done a number of computer simulations and needed to confirm the results of the experiments.
 We were interested in the hydrodynamic performance, focusing on the hull, rudder and propeller.
 Once in the water, the model behaved very well.
 We saw a smooth wave pattern behind the model, which indicated that the resistance was low and the hull was efficient.
 A few months later, SSPA exposed the model to difficult waves to see if it would hold a steady course.

 6. OCEANBIRD TRANSLATED TO ORCELLE WIND

 In February 2021, Orcelle Wind was presented to the world.
-Ever since Wallenius Wilhelmsen announced that they will be the first to order a vessel of the Oceanbird concept, called Orcelle Wind, it have been busy days for our Naval Architects.
+Ever since Wallenius Wilhelmsen announced that they intend to be the first to order a vessel of the Oceanbird concept, called Orcelle Wind, it have been busy days for our Naval Architects.
 In close dialogue with our customer, we are now adjusting the design for their requirements.
 Meanwhile, work continues to develop the concept of Oceanbird for other types of vessels.